artursmileris/S-P-500-Portfolio-Performance-Risk-Analysis/README.md

 - **Out-of-sample evaluation** - measuring performance and risk from 2021 to present
 - **Benchmarking & visualisation** - comparing the portfolio against SPY and charting drawdowns

-The goal is to showcase data engineering, SQL, Python analytics, and basic quantitative finance skills while applying a clean methodological framework that avoids look-ahead bias in stock selection.
+The goal is to showcase data engineering, SQL, Python analytics, and basic quantitative finance skills while applying a clean methodological framework that mitigates look-ahead bias in stock selection.

 ---